 And I intend to do so.

-The TeacherBeacon, for me, is just another step in that direction.
-The observations and opinions that I plan to add in this online publication include, but are not limited to . . .
+, for me, is just a corollary step in that direction.
+The observations and opinions that I’ll be adding to this online publication include, but are not limited to . . .

 - Teachers' Issues